smacoh/LoL_Analysis/README.md

   frameborder="0"
 ></iframe>

 The histogram is slightly normal and right skewed, showing that the most common number of dragons killed ranges from one to four.
+This is reasonable as dragons are an objective that spawn more frequently and do not give as significant of a buff as Barons.

+I also plotted